Household Appliances

 Advertisement

 You probably don't give your water heater much thought until your shower goes cold but it's an important appliance in your home.
-Find out how these produce hot water and which is right for you.
+If your water heater's temperature is off, you'll want to learn how it works, including how to turn up your hot water heater.

 By Sara Elliott & Talon Homer